coderofsalvation/deployogi/README.md

 > `NOTE`: the showcase is very basic, and does not really show how to extend deployogi.
 Many webframeworks offer entrypoints to trigger integritytests,
 > configuration thru console.
 Please keep in mind that deployogi has been designed to specifically trigger these things, in order to
 > find out if the deployment is going good or bad (and alternatively refuse to deploy).
+Ideally every webapplication has its own deployogi-triggerscripts
+> and/or reuses scripts by using symbolic links.

 For who?
 ========